-Please note: Field trips and activities have been temporarily postponed due to COVID.
+Please note: Some activities and outings have been temporarily postponed due to COVID.
 We will resume once it is safe to do so!

 Hello!
 My name is Dr. Herb Coverdale, or as my Qigong practitioners call me Dr. Herb, or as my Preschool practitioners call me “Dr. H.” I am a Qigong Master, or Sifu (instructor), having practiced and instructed this Chinese Art and Science for many decades.